alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-12-01-configuration-management-with-troposphere-and-jerakia.md

 The benefits are:

-- Python is a flexible OO-programming that gives us variables, iteration, conditional logic and other features.
+- Python is a flexible OO-programming language that gives us variables, iteration, conditional logic and other features.
 - The Puppet conventions of Roles, Profiles, Modules<sup>2</sup>, Classes and Resource Declarations is a well-understood, mature pattern of configuration management.
 - Jerakia provides a flexible, Hiera-like hierarchical key-value data store.
 - The solution gives us a way to manage secrets.